Atlan named a Visionary in the 2025 Gartner® Magic Quadrant™ for Data and Analytics Governance.

 This forward-thinking approach, of showcasing compliance ahead of time instead of trying to justify it after issues arise, is a proactive shift significantly influenced by the standards set by GDPR.

-Investments in governance tools surge #
+Increased investments in governance platforms #

 From threat detection to GDPR compliance monitors, the technology stack is expanding toward specialized data governance and metadata management tools.